richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 the set: the strength of any server in the set of names is determined by the weakest of those servers that offer the names.

-The way to mitigate this risk is to limit the number of names that any server can speak for, and to ensure that all servers in the set have a strong minimum configuration as described in Sections 3.8 and 3.9 of {{TLS-REQS}}.
+Methods for mitigating this risk includes: limiting the number of names that any server can speak for, following the guidelines for use of {{ALPN}} described in Section 3.8 of {{TLS-REQS}}), and ensuring that all servers in the set have a strong minimum configuration as described in Section 3.9 of
+{{TLS-REQS}}.

 ## Multiple Reference Identifiers